AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/task-planned-start-date.md

  </tbody>
 </table>

-### How the Planned Start Date is calculated for a task
+### How the Planned Start Date is calculated for a task {#how-the-planned-start-date-is-calculated-for-a-task}

 When it is calculated automatically by the system, the following can influence the Planned Start Date of a task: